 Federal Direct Unsubsidized Loans

 The Federal Direct Unsubsidized Loan provides a fixed rate, low-interest loan.
 First-time borrowers must complete and sign a new Master Promissory Note (MPN) and entrance loan counseling in order to receive this loan.
-Continuing borrowers who have completed an MPN within the last 10 years do not have to complete a new note.
-If you have completed entrance loan counseling at any time in the past, you do not have to complete it again.
-The Federal Direct Unsubsidized Loan is subject to fees.
+Continuing borrowers who have completed an MPN within the last ten years do not have to complete a new note.
+If you have completed entrance loan counseling at any time in the past, you do not need to complete it again.
+Please be aware that the Federal Direct Unsubsidized Loan is subject to fees.
 Fees are deducted upfront from each disbursement.